 Hanover & District Hospital’s Emergency Department is open 24 hours a day, 7 days a week with a physician on-site.
-The triage system ensures that all patients will be seen by a nurse within 15 minutes of arrival.
-Our fully qualified emergency physicians and nurses proudly provide emergency services to over 16,000 patient per year.
+HDH has been experiencing higher volumes and wait times in the Emergency Department.
+As always please continue to be kind and patient while visiting the hospital.
+(Wait Times in Ontario) The triage system ensures that all patients will be seen by a nurse within 15 minutes of arrival.
+Our fully qualified emergency physicians and nurses proudly provide emergency services to over 17,000 patient per year.

 When Should I go to the Emergency Department?